physycom/distance_stats/README.md

 ### Installation
 **CMake** and a **C++11** compatible compiler are required.
-Clone the repo, then this command should build and install in the local bin folder the executables:
+To build the executable, clone the repo and then type
 ```
-mkdir build ; cd build ; cmake .. ; cmake --build . --target install ; cd ..
+mkdir build ; cd build ; cmake .. ; cmake --build . --target install
 ```
+With CMake you can also deploy projects for the most common IDEs.

 Contains [jsoncons](https://github.com/danielaparker/jsoncons) as a git submodule.